 - Phenomenon: Poor crop growth

 Notice in the above examples of variables that all of them can be counted or measured using a scale.
-The expected values derived from these variables will therefore be in terms of numbers, amount, category or type.
-When variables can be quantified, statistical analysis will then be possible.
-Correlations or differences between variables can then be determined.
+The expected values derived from these variables will, therefore, be in terms of numbers, amount, category or type.
+Quantified variables allow statistical analysis.
+Variable correlations or differences are then determined.